Seattle Epidemiologic Research and Information Center (ERIC)

-- Email the VET Registry Program Manager your intended research proposal (firstname.lastname@example.org).
+- Email VET Registry staff your intended research proposal to firstname.lastname@example.org.

-- The Program Manager will provide you with a VET Registry Investigator Application.
-Anyone considering using the Registry must complete the Registry application at least 20 business days prior to when the submitting investigator needs completed Registry materials.
+- VET Registry staff will provide you with a VET Registry Investigator Application.
+Anyone considering using the VET Registry must complete the application at least 20 business days prior to when the submitting investigator needs completed VET Registry materials.

 - The application will be reviewed by the Scientific Ethics and Oversight Committee (SEOC).
 The SEOC consists of senior scientists in the fields of genetics, genomics, twin research, medicine, psychiatry, epidemiology, and biostatistics.
 The SEOC provides external review and advises whether the intended research proposal is aligned with the mission and goals of the Registry.
 The SEOC considers the scientific merit of the study and the study’s contribution to a balanced research portfolio for the Registry.
 The SEOC also examines the availability of Registry resources, including members, data or biospecimens, level of subject burden, ethical treatment, and privacy implications to members.

 - After approval, VET Registry staff will create a budget, narrative, letter of support, and signed consortium letter with the local VA R&D office.

 This language is a requirement for all manuscripts, posters, or presentations that present VET Registry data.
 If you have questions, please contact VET Registry staff.